After starting in Indianapolis, and expanding to Cincinnati, Minneapolis, Columbus, Philadelphia, and Phoenix, we’re coming to the Northwest!

 The point is that HR is going through a radical shift the same way the marketing function was disrupted 15 ago by data and digital transformation.
 Marketing today has nothing to do with what marketing was back then.

-Data driven insight, a focus on customer pain points, the development of strategies to engage with customers and to create personalized experiences will become the norm in the world of HR in the coming ways.
+Data driven insight, a focus on customer pain points, the development of strategies to engage with customers and to create personalized experiences will become the norm in the world of HR in the coming years.
+It’s already started!

 Whether you like it or not, change has come.
 It’s up to you to decide what you’re going to do with it.